 - Property Amenities: pool, restaurant, bar, business center, fitness center, spa, salon, currency exchange, dry cleaning & laundry

-- Room Amenities: Wi-Fi or wired internet (not free), 47" flat screen TV, Bose Wave Music System, 13-inch LCD screen TV in bathroom, In-room safe with internal power outlets, iPad with Intelity guest service technology, power outlet on bedside lamp.
+- Room Amenities: Free Wi-Fi, 47" flat screen TV, Bose Wave Music System, 13-inch LCD screen TV in bathroom, In-room safe with internal power outlets, iPad with Intelity guest service technology, power outlet on bedside lamp.
 Wilshire Tower rooms have balconies.